Information for Applicants

 - The ARC does not intend to place restrictions on the types of publications that can be included in an institutional repository.
 The Administering Institution should assist researchers to identify and to capture appropriate information.

-- In line with ARC Funding Rules any material published in respect of an ARC-funded research activity must include acknowledgement of ARC's funding, including the grant identification number.
+- In line with ARC Funding Rules, any material published in respect of an ARC-funded research activity must include acknowledgement of the ARC's funding, including the grant identification number.
 Similarly, it is expected that any material published in respect of an ARC-funded research activity will be included in the institutional repository.